million-pieces/smart-contracts/README.md

 For UNIT tests run: <br>
 `npm run test`

 ### Deploy

-Before running deployment save the project wallet address, who should be the owner and receive mock tokens.
-For saving that address open `scripts/deploy.[network].js` file and save `PROJECT_OWNER` to real address.
-For production deployment als ogo to `toll-bridge-contract/hardhat.config.js` file and save your private key on `PRODUCTION_PRIVATE_KEY`.<br>

-For reploy run: <br>
-`npx hardhat run scripts/deploy.[NETWORK].js --network [NETWORK]`
+Before running deployment please check the `.env.example` file, copy it, rename to `.env` and fill all values there.
+2 networks are supported now, mainnet and goerli.
+For deploy run: <br>
+`npm run deploy:[NETWORK]`

 #### Verification on Etherscan